Rehabilitation of an AC joint sprain or separation will depend on the severity of the injury.

-Following a period of icing and immobilisation for grade 1 & 2 injuries, mobility exercises as below can be undertaken, but only once shoulder movement is pain free (normally 7-14 days for grades 1 and 2).
-Grade 3 injuries are now more frequently being treated with conservative treatment, rather than surgery.
-However, due to the extent of damage it is highly recommended to see a Sports Injury Specialist or Doctor.
+Following a period of cold therapy and immobilization for grade 1 & 2 injuries, mobility exercises can begin, but only once shoulder movement is pain free.
+This will normally be 7-14 days for grades 1 and 2.
+Grade 3 injuries are now more frequently being treated with conservative treatment, rather than surgery and will require a longer healing period.

 External rotation stretch

 The patient lies on their back with the upper arm at 90 degrees to the body and the elbow bent so the hand points to the ceiling.
 A partner or therapist rotates the arm at the shoulder, so that the palm of the hand faces up as shown.
 Hold the position for 20-30 seconds, rest and repeat 3-5 times.
 Stretches can be done on a daily basis assuming there is no pain.
 Stretching must be done regularly and continued throughout the rehabilitation process.

 Isometric shoulder strengthening